PowerMeMobile/smppload/README.md

 ## Known issues and limitations

 * Default encoding is Latin 1.
 Max message length is 140 chars, max segment length is 134 chars
-* Don't send multiple messages to the same destination number in the same session.